Kobe Bryant’s sports academy retires “Mamba” nickname

-LOS ANGELES (AP)The Southern California sports academy previously co-owned by the late Kobe Bryant has retired his ”Mamba” nickname and rebranded itself nearly four months after the basketball icon’s death in a helicopter crash.
+LOS ANGELES (AP)The Southern California sports academy previously co-owned by Kobe Bryant has retired his ”Mamba” nickname and rebranded itself nearly four months after the basketball icon’s death in a helicopter crash.

-Bryant, his 13-year-old daughter Gianna, and seven others were killed as they flew to a basketball tournament Jan.
-26 at the Mamba Sports Academy when the chopper crashed in thick fog northwest of Los Angeles.

-The Thousand Oaks-based facility announced Tuesday it would return to its original name of Sports Academy and retire the ”Mamba” name to the rafters.
-The academy was founded in 2016; Bryant, who spent 20 seasons with the Los Angeles Lakers and helped the franchise win five NBA championships, joined in 2018.

 Games were being played at the academy when the news broke of Bryant’s death.
 Players immediately stopped and many people in the gym burst into tears when told that Bryant was aboard the helicopter that crashed.